anyone2/IndigoPlugin-Voice-Monkey/DEVICE_TEXT_ONLY.md

 If you hear this message, click 'Yes'
 If you did not hear this message after a about a minute, click 'No' and review these steps...you may have missed one

-## 23) If heard the message and clicked 'Yes', now click 'View devices'
+## 23) You were able to click 'Yes', now click 'View devices'

 ## 24) The device you added is shown in the list, 'Office Echo Monkey'

 # In Indigo

 ## 25) Create a Voice Monkey device

+Devices -> New
+Type: Voice Monkey
+Model: Voice Monkey Device

 ## 26) In the 'Voice Monkey device name' field, type the name, 'Office Echo Monkey'